EnesKeremAYDIN/totp-generator/README.md

 ## Requirements

-- Aweb browser with JavaScript enabled.
+- A web browser with JavaScript enabled.

 ## Disclaimer